Benefitssketch/MineSweeper-Terminal/README.md

 A cross-compatible recreation of MineSweeper programmed in C++.

-It's compatible with MacOS, Linux, and Windows 10.
+Compatible with MacOS, Linux, and Windows 10.

 ![Demo preview](Minesweeper-example.gif)